 In 2020, Maryland passed the Maryland Competitive Pharmacy Benefits Manager Marketplace Act (HB1150) to implement a reverse auction to procure a PBM for January 1, 2023.
-This required the Department of Budget and Management (DBM) to use a reverse auction, to select a pharmacy benefits manager or other entity to administer the state employee prescription drug benefits.
-This included procuring the platform that is necessary to conduct a reverse auction.
+This required the Department of Budget and Management (DBM) to use a reverse auction to select a pharmacy benefits manager or other entity to administer the state employee prescription drug benefits.
+This included procuring the platform necessary for conducting a reverse auction.